 To this day, Thanksgiving broadcast rights belong to CBS, FOX, and NBC.
 They televise the games.
 The Lions always host the first game of the slate, and it kicks off at 12:30 pm ET.

 The Cowboys are in charge of hosting the second game of the day at 4:30 pm ET.
-Since the 2012 season, CBS and FOX switch the early and middle games broadcasts on a yearly basis.
+Since the 2012 season, CBS and FOX switch the broadcasts of the early and middle games on a yearly basis.
 CBS gets the opening Thanksgiving game in the even-numbered years, while FOX does it in the odd-numbered years.

 By this norm, this year’s game between Lions and Bears is broadcasted by FOX.
 Then, CBS will televise the Raiders vs. Cowboys matchup.